Academics, Programs, and Opportunities

 • Oxford College Department of Religion: The Department of Religion offers courses that fulfill general education requirements at Oxford College and Emory College as well as requirements for a religion major or minor on the university level.

-• Pierce Lecture Series: This series, which includes the Chaplain's Lecture Series, brings to campus a number of distinguished lecturers in religious studies, ethics, and related disciplines.
+• Pierce Lecture Series: This series, which includes the Chaplain’s Lecture Series, brings distinguished lecturers in interfaith dialogues, religious studies, and ethics.

 • The Dana Greene Distinguished Lecturer Series: The Dana Greene Distinguished Lecturer Series brings to Oxford College notable leaders in scholarship and creative expression.
 These lectures strive both to exemplify and encourage various types of intellectual discovery and creativity.
 They aim to explore not only the content of those intellectual and creative efforts; they also strive to exhibit the personal, professional, communal, and ethical contexts of those endeavors.

-• College in Prison Collaboration: In partnership with Common Good Atlanta, Oxford college faculty teach accredited college courses inside a Georgia state prison, with Oxford students participating in combined discussions and writing exchanges with incarcerated students, extending the intellectual, social, and psychological benefits of college to incarcerated people.
+• Social Justice Initiatives: Pierce supports and collaborates with high-impact, primarily student-driven initiatives that fit within the parameters of Pierce’s social justice mission.
+For example, in partnership with Common Good Atlanta, Oxford college faculty teach accredited college courses inside a Georgia state prison, with Oxford students participating in combined discussions and writing exchanges with incarcerated students, extending the intellectual, social, and psychological benefits of college to incarcerated people.

 • Emory Studies in Early Christianity and Rhetoric in Religious Antiquity: Emory Studies in Early Christianity and Rhetoric in Religious Antiquity are book series that investigate early Christian literature in the context of Mediterranean literature, religion, society, and culture.